Wu-Yijun/xrootd/README.md

-# 🚀 XRootD TypeScript Support (`xrootd`)
+# XRootD TypeScript Support (`xrootd`)

 A high-performance, enterprise-grade Node.js binding for the [XRootD](https://github.com/xrootd/xrootd) client library.
 Designed to bring seamless, extreme-throughput data access to the TypeScript ecosystem.

 > [!NOTE]
-> **Work in Progress**: This package is currently under active development.
-While core features are highly functional, the API may undergo minor refinements.
+> **Work in Progress**: This package is currently under active development with some features not supported yet.
+While core features are highly functional, the API may undergo refinements.

 ## Supported Capabilities